Skip to Content

 This super-simple Valentine’s Day Venn diagram math activity teaches children in fourth, fifth, and sixth grades how to find the common factors between numbers.
 It’s one of our most memorable Valentines STEM activities, and also one of the easiest.
+I like to use hands-on manipulatives for math activities when I can, even with older grades.
+My kids learn well with hands-on methods, which is why I always try to incorporate a hands-on element to my lessons when possible.

 This Valentine’s Day, why not make math class a lot more fun with conversation hearts, a food safe marker, and a fun Valentine common factors activity?